8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 Assume that 95 defects were found during your regression testing cycle on that last monthly SAP Service Pack and 25 defects were logged after the release.
 The DDE would be calculated as 95 divided by (95 + 25) = 79%.

 It’s been my experience that a “feeding frenzy” occurs within the first week 2 days after a Service Pack hits the productive environment.
-That is when you’ll notice a quick drop from 100% to about 95% as incidents are logged.
+That’s when you’ll notice a quick drop from 100% to about 95% as incidents are logged.
 If your company is on a monthly Service Pack release cadence, then measure DDE for a 30-day period on each Service Pack.

 On the other hand, if your company is only running four (4) major release cycles per year, then measure it for 90 days to see how it declines over that period of time.

-What is considered a “good DDE”?
+What is considered a “good DE”?

 Though the medical community defines the “optimal” blood pressure reading to be 120/80 – it’s natural to see an increase in systolic blood pressure as we age.
 With DDE, industry practitioners and thought leaders have been known to say that 90% is commendable in most industries.